 - a.
-The candidate submits a list of potential external reviewers to the Chair of the Promotion and Tenure Committee.
+The candidate submits a list of potential external reviewers to the Department Head.
 (See Section V.C, External Review Letters and Sample Portfolios) - b.
 The portfolio is submitted by the candidate to the Dean of the Library.
 (See Appendix A, Guidelines for Developing and Submitting a Promotion/Tenure Portfolio, for submission and documentation requirements.) - c.
-The Dean of the Library makes the portfolio available in a designated location to the candidate's Department Head and the Library Promotion and Tenure Committee. - d.
+The Dean of the Library makes the portfolio available in a secure designated location for review by the candidate's Department Head and the Library Promotion and Tenure Committee. - d.
 The candidate's Department Head reviews and considers the portfolio and makes a written recommendation to the Dean of the Library for inclusion in the candidate's portfolio, The Department Head supplies a copy of this recommendation to the candidate before passing it to the Dean of the Library. - e.
 The Library Promotion and Tenure Committee reviews and considers the portfolio and the Department Head's recommendation, votes, and prepares a written recommendation for the Dean of the Library, which will include any minority reports submitted. - f.
-The Chair of the Library Promotion and Tenure Committee forwards the written recommendation, any minority reports, and the Committee's vote, including recusals and absences, to the Dean of the Library and the candidate's Department Head.
+The Chair of the Library Promotion and Tenure Committee forwards the written recommendation, any minority reports, and the Committee's vote, including recusals and absences, to the Dean of the Library and the candidate's Department Head. - g.

-- g.
 The Dean of the Library consults with the appropriate Department Head to discuss candidates under review. - h.
 The Dean of the Library reviews and considers the portfolio and makes a written recommendation. - i.
 The Dean of the Library forwards the Dean's written recommendation and the Library Promotion and Tenure Committee's recommendation to the candidate.
 The Dean of the Library also forwards a copy of the Dean's recommendation to the Department Head and the Chair of the Library Promotion and Tenure Committee. - j.
-The Dean of the Library follows established University procedures for communicating the recommendation to the Executive Vice President and Provost. .
-(See University Policy 5.98 Tenure Track and Tenure) - k.
+The Dean of the Library follows established University procedures for communicating the independent recommendations of the Department Head, the Promotion and Tenure Committee, and the Dean of the Library to the Executive Vice President and Provost.
+(See ARP 9.31.
+Part 5F) - k.
 The candidate receives official notification of the Executive Vice President and Provost's decision from the University administration. - 1.
 One copy of the candidate's portfolio is retained by Library administration, and the other copies are returned to the candidate.
 All supplemental materials are returned to the candidate.